-What are poetic devices?
+What are Poetic Devices?

 While some poetic devices are unique to poetry, many literary elements, such as metaphor, simile, and symbolism, are also found in other forms of writing.
 However, poets often use these devices with greater focus and precision, which gives the poetic form its distinctive power and beauty.
 Learning to identify and understand these literary devices in poetry will improve your appreciation for all written works.